 A chauffeur was going to drive Princess Grace and Stephanie that day but as there were dresses and hat boxes in the back seat, she said there wasn't the space and decided to drive herself.
 It is believed that Princess Grace had a stroke which led to her losing control of her car, an 11 year old Rover 3500.
-A car which was driving behind them said he saw no brake lights come on as the car zigzagged as Princess Grace tried to regain control on the steep decline in the road with a sharp 150° bend.
+A car which was driving behind them said he saw no brake lights as the car zigzagged as Princess Grace tried to regain control on the steep decline in the road with a sharp 150° bend.
 Stephanie later recalled, she tried to pull the handbrake on the car before it went over the edge, and somersaulted falling 120 feet.
 Neither were wearing a seat belt and when the car came to rest, Stephanie was crumpled in the foot well beneath the glove compartment.
 She managed to get out and get help screaming for people to get an ambulance and call the palace.
 Princess Grace remained unconscious and a few days later her husband, Prince Rainier, made the decision to turn off life support.

 Where Would You Visit?

 If you were a fan of a deceased celebrity, where would you visit?